quantumgardener/qg.blog/content/notes/Designing The Quantum Garden.md

 Individual notes with structure will show a ToC.

-[[Maps of Content]] are used extensively and are marked with the [MOC](/tags/moc) topic.
+[[map of content]] are used extensively and are marked with the [MOC](/tags/moc) topic.
 Some topic pages are themselves maps of content.

 ### Note Metadata
 Each note has a growth status that indicates how "finished" it is.
 The growth values are [[seedling]], [[budding]] and [[evergreen]].
 As a note matures, the growth marker will be changed.